ethanvillalovoz/ethanvillalovoz.github.io/content/publication/bacula-2023-social/index.md

 impacts how people perceive robots, and as a result may impact task success.
-Future researchers can use these results to inform their behavior design for multi-robot groups to increase task success and desired communication effects.
+Future researchers can use these results to inform their behavior design for multi-robot groups to increase task success and desired communication effects.'

 # Summary.
 An optional shortened abstract.
-summary: This study investigates how the spatial formations of robots impact human perceptions during navigation and approach scenarios.
-Four geometric formations were analyzed':' wedge, v-shape, horizontal line, and vertical line.
+summary: 'This study investigates how the spatial formations of robots impact human perceptions during navigation and approach scenarios.
+Four geometric formations were analyzed: wedge, v-shape, horizontal line, and vertical line.
 Findings indicate that triangle formations (wedge and v-shape) are perceived more positively, being associated with politeness and social inclusion.
 In contrast, horizontal line formations are seen as threatening and unwelcoming.
-These results have implications for designing multi-robot systems to enhance task success and human-robot interaction.
+These results have implications for designing multi-robot systems to enhance task success and human-robot interaction.'

 tags:
   - Human-Robot Interaction